 The industry interface team will make a determination at each stage gate if the identified metrics have been met.
-If so, the team will make a recommendation (through the FIA/FIERF Staff Liaison) to the FIERF Executive Committee to release funding for the next phase of the project.
-The FIERF Executive Committee will authorize the release of funds.
 If metrics have not been met, the project will be on hold pending completion of necessary tasks or terminated for lack of results.